 So this really is all about "ages and stages".

-For anyone under about 30 years old reading this, or for anyone over 30 who feels that they haven't "got their act together" yet, please forgive me as I don't mean to sound patronising but I respectfully and lovingly suggest you largely disregard most of what I have said so far in this article and that you focus more on these resources that we will be looking at below.
+For anyone under about 30 years old reading this, or for anyone over 30 who feels that they haven't "got their act together" yet, please forgive me as I don't mean to sound patronising but I respectfully and lovingly suggest you largely disregard most of what I have said so far in this article and that you focus more on the resources that we will be looking at below.

-How we think and why we function differently
+Now let's explore the mechanics of how we think and why we function differently

 A useful place to start with the cognitive aspects of "self improvement and motivation" is to look briefly at personality types and thinking styles.

-There are many different personality types and thinkings styles, and several mainstream and well regarded models and assessment tools, and these are quite useful in helping us to understand the fundamentals of self improvement and motivation - which are based around:
+There are many different personality types and thinking styles, and several mainstream and well regarded models and assessment tools, and these are quite useful in helping us to understand the fundamentals of self improvement and motivation - which are based around:

 Why we do what we do - what drives us